dangaiden/blog/content/post/2022/cka-exam-experience.md

 ## Day of the exam

-- It's a 2 hour exam, so any extra time you can save, the better, maybe you should go to the toilet before taking the exam (although you can request a break if needed).
+- It's a 2-hour exam, so any extra time you can save, the better, maybe you should go to the toilet before taking the exam (although you can request a break if needed).
-- Use the cheatsheet provided by the [Kubernetes documentation](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) at the beginning of the exam (search for it) as it will help you to remember some commands if you don't remember them correctly
+- Use the cheat sheet provided by the [Kubernetes documentation](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) at the beginning of the exam (search for it) as it will help you to remember some commands if you don't remember them correctly
 - You can have opened another tab to read through the documentation but *only one tab*.
 In my case I had the official Kubernetes documentation opened in my other screen to read/search as fast as I can.
-- Don't worry too much about alias, the "alias k=kubectl" is already provided, maybe you want to remember the one for **--dry-run=client -o yaml**. *Bash completion* is provided as well.
+- Don't worry too much about the alias, the "alias k=kubectl" is already provided, maybe you want to remember the one for **--dry-run=client -o yaml**. *Bash completion* is provided as well.
-- If you get stuck in one question more than 10 min, probably you should flag it and go with the the next one!
+- If you get stuck in one question for more than 10 min, probably you should flag it and go with the next one!

 ![](https://media.giphy.com/media/3o6fJb3wLZeWqHu5os/giphy.gif)